Skip to content

 exec

-Purpose: run a command inside the active container for one role.
+Runs a command inside the already running container for one role.

 bash